-If you think it has been taking a long time to take that second step, the “ambitious to get lots done and achieve” part of me agree with you.
-The other part is showing some self-compassion.
+You may be thinking that me taking that second step has been taking a while, the “ambitious to get lots done and achieve” part of me agrees with you.
+The other part of me is showing me some self-compassion.

 I wanted to post last week, but I let myself spend more time than intended on my other job.
 Even though that job is incredibly rewarding and I love it, I want and need to focus on this venture too.
 Why?

 Because I see this venture as something that I am doing purely for me.

 So taking that second step is important

 It is about self-leadership.
 Can I lead myself to make this such a grand journey that others will want to join me?
 I see this as a healthy and a potentially very nourishing challenge.
 Yet what I find, and you may identify with this as well, that we choose to do things in life that we feel will bring happiness, help others, help us learn, etc. This may include going for that promotion or new job, having a family, coaching the local youth sports team, etc.

 Many times our choices require us to do things for others.
 Even though looking after others’ needs may bring us great joy, in the busy-ness of life we may end up putting those things that are purely for us on the back burner.

 In my mind this relates to the notion that we have to look after ourselves first so that we can be a in a good place to help others.
 And I had not been doing that.
 I had not achieved the balance I’ve been seeking in focusing on my other job, this new venture and exercise.